 This implies that happiness is something that comes from within, and once we have developed that strongly, nobody and nothing can do anything to get rid of it.
 I would like to believe that when we want to find happiness, this is the kind we must pursue and build within ourselves.

 Because we each have our own expectations of happiness, we need to investigate and interrogate these to ensure that they are actually realistic.
 If they are not, then it is likely that they are getting in our way in our pursuit of happiness, even if they are doing so subtly.

 So, if you are not yet sure of your own expectations, it is a good idea to spend some time meditating on that until it becomes clear to you.
 At that point, you will be in a much more powerful position to try and find happiness for yourself.

-In general, our expectations arise from our past, our culture and conditioning, our parenting and so forth.
+In general, our expectations arise from our past, our culture and conditioning, our parenting, and so forth.
 But once we shine a light on them, we can alter them to something more realistic.
 This is one of the most important aspects of developing and finding our own happiness, so it’s something that we must think about in some detail.

 When we work on those expectations, we are likelier to find happiness more easily.
-Once that happens, we can focus our effort into actually doing things that will make a difference to how we feel and how much we enjoy life.
+Once that happens, we can focus our effort on actually doing things that will make a difference to how we feel and how much we enjoy life.
 So think about what would make you happier.

 Pursue Your Dreams